Pete-Scale/Readme-Generator/README.md

 ## Link

-Link to a video demonstration of how to use the application.
+A video demonstration of how to use the application.

 https://drive.google.com/file/d/1sWUFfq0IpVaYJGFWgRatr0M7apI3S9lo/view?usp=sharing

+---

 ## Description